-In Central America, I had taken a lightweight pair of trainers, but these were hardly used for trekking, used at the gym on a couple of occasions & then finally worn in the torrential rain, they became a stinky bulk in my backpack for the remainder of the journey (despite sending them to laundry twice).
+In Central America, I had taken a lightweight pair of trainers as I love to run.
+However, these were hardly used for trekking or running, used at the gym on a couple of occasions & then finally worn in the torrential rain, they became a stinky bulk in my backpack for the remainder of the journey (despite sending them to laundry twice).

 Make up & products

 Most people know I don’t travel with liquids where at all possible.
 I’m a big fan of Lush solid shampoos & conditioner (a bar easily lasts me 4 months & can double up as soap or even clothes-wash when needed).
-Suncream I buy on the road, but I haven’t found a decent solid mozzie repellant yet, I so do take Deet when needed as often difficult to buy in some countries.
+Sunscreen I buy on the road as it is generally available in most countries.
+I haven’t found a decent solid mozzie repellant yet, so I do take Deet when needed, as it is often difficult to find.

 Including some handy items: Arm protectors (sun/mozzies), silk scarf & quick dry vest top

-After the last trip, I fancied a bit more colour in my wardrobe for our next adventure.
-This time I went with the same concept (but even less items): 4 T Shirts, 2 skirts, 1 pair trousers & a pair of walking shorts.
+After the previous trip, I fancied a bit more colour in my wardrobe for our next adventure.
+This time, I went with the same concept (but even less items): 4 T Shirts, 1 skirt, 1 pair of trousers & 2 pairs of shorts.
 I packed a comfy pair of walking sandals, a pair of smart flip flops & a cardigan.

-This time I upgraded my reversible skirt to a green & pink reversible skirt by Seasalt (giving me 2 looks for the price of one) & a great multi coloured skirt from Thailand (+ a couple of scarves).
+This time I upgraded my reversible skirt to a green & pink one by Seasalt (giving me 2 looks for the price of one).
+I also added two scarves & some necklaces to dress the outfits up a bit more.

-So is it possible for colder climates?
-What if I wanted to take an even smaller bag as confused over cabin allowance?
+So is it possible to travel light in colder climates?
+What if I wanted to take an even smaller bag as I was confused over the cabin allowance?